Employee vs. Independent Contractor Status

 States and the IRS Look at Worker Status - So Should You as an Employer

 How do you tell an employee from an independent contractor?
 It's often a difficult question, but it's one that has many serious implications.
-The IRS watches closely to make sure workers are classified correctly.
+The IRS and some state regulators watch closely to make sure workers are classified correctly.

-Here's a recent example (from 2015) that explains the difficulty: California's Labor Commission said that an Uber driver should be classified as an employee, not an independent contractor, as Uber (the on-demand ride sharing company) claims.
+Here's an example (from 2015) that explains the difficulty in classifying workers: California's Labor Commission said that an Uber driver should be classified as an employee, not an independent contractor, as Uber claimed.
 This ruling affected only one driver, and several other states have ruled that Uber drivers are contractors.
 Uber appealed the ruling and another similar one in Florida.

 More of these lawsuits, including some of the class action variety, are or will be headed to the courts soon.
 Note that it's not just the IRS, but states, that can make this determination.